 We think there’s nothing more enjoyable than the taste of artisan cheese and we want to share our enthusiasm with everyone.
 When you buy cheese online from Paxton & Whitfield, you can be assured you’re getting the very best in British and Continental cheese made by master cheesemakers.
-You can browse our cheese counter to find the very best of your favourite cheeses, or take the opportunity to try a new variety, perhaps with one of our cut cheese collections.
+You can browse our cheese counter online to find the very best of your favourite cheeses, or take the opportunity to try a new variety, perhaps with one of our cheese board selections.

 We specialise in artisan cheeses.
 Artisan cheese is generally made on a very small scale, using milk from a limited number of local farms, or optimally, solely from the farm on which the cheese is produced.
 It should be made with very little mechanisation, relying on the knowledge and skill of the cheesemaker who can understand the subtle changes within the milk that occur from day to day.
 Cheese made on a more industrial scale, although often good, lacks the subtlety, variation and character of an artisan cheese.